CANADA (and U.S.) 2024

 sail away

 Set on the shores of Narrangasett Bay, Newport was one of the earliest settlements in Rhode Island.
-Together with Providence and Portsmouty, it was established between 1636 and 1639.
-We were certainly surprised by how many buildings that were still standing in the city that had been constructed prior to American War of Independence (there were various plaques on the buildings saying how old they were).
+Together with Providence and Portsmouth, it was established between 1636 and 1639.
+We were certainly surprised by how many buildings were still standing in the city that had been constructed prior to American War of Independence (there were various plaques on the buildings saying how old they were).

 In fact the War of Independence had a precursor that happened here in Newport.
 In 1770 the British government pressed to regulate and tax the slave trade.
 This was difficult for the locals to take as they played a significant part in the slave triangle ... sugar and molasses imported from the West Indies were converted to rum in Newport distilleries before being shipped to Africa.
 When, in 1772, the armed revenue ship Gaspee was sent to Narragansett Bay to enforce trade laws, conflict ensued.
 When the ship ran aground, local citizens burned it.